-The School's primary concern is with the maintenance of high standards of scholarship and practice.
-To ensure that these standards are met the School restricts its focus to the four core activities outlined below:
+Our primary concern is with the maintenance of high standards of scholarship and practice.
+To ensure that these standards are met we restrict our focus to the four core activities outlined below:

 Challenging and relevant undergraduate and honours degree programs.
 Undergraduate major programs lead to the degrees of Bachelor of Psychology (Honours) and Bachelor of Behavioural Science (Psychology).
 The demand for these programs is reflected in the large number of applicants for each and the quality of selected students.
 Indicators of the quality of the programs include the favourable student evaluations of the various component topics, the strong endorsement of the programs by independent reviews, the success of our graduates in postgraduate research, and the number of faculty who have received prestigious awards for their teaching excellence.

 Postgraduate professional training in clinical psychology.
-For many years the School has been a recognised national leader in clinical training via its MPsych (Clin) program.
-In 2002 the School also took its first intake into a new PhD (Clinical) program which combines coursework and practicum placements with a PhD research program.
+For many years the discipline of Psychology at Flinders University has been a recognised national leader in clinical training via its MPsych (Clin) program.
+In 2002 we also took our first intake into a new PhD (Clinical) program which combines coursework and practicum placements with a PhD research program.
 The program is accredited by the College of Clinical Psychologists of the Australian Psychological Society.
-The School commits significant staffing resources to this program to ensure that the relatively small number of students receives intensive training and careful supervision.
-The School has established an on-campus clinic to further enhance the quality of clinical training.
+We commit significant staffing resources to this program to ensure that the relatively small number of students receives intensive training and careful supervision.
+Our on-campus clinic further enhances the quality of clinical training.

 Postgraduate research training.
-The School has a large cohort of students pursuing PhD programs in non-clinical areas.
-These students are working on a variety of research projects under the supervision of internationally recognised researchers on the School's faculty, with their research endeavours supported by external and university research grants.
+We have a large cohort of students pursuing PhD programs in non-clinical areas.
+These students are working on a variety of research projects under the supervision of internationally recognised researchers, with their research endeavours supported by external and university research grants.
 PhD students are actively engaged in the publication of their research in international journals, and receive strong encouragement to present their research regularly within the School's research colloquium program and at national and international conferences.

 Psychology was originally established as a discipline at Flinders University in 1967 and became a School within the University's revised faculty structure in 1992.
 It is located within the Faculty of Social and Behavioural Sciences.
 Graduate and undergraduate teaching began in 1967.